aksommerville/fullmoon4/README.md

 ### April

+- [ ] Songs still hiccup right at the start, and when looping, and it drives me crazy.
+- [ ] Detect loss of window focus and hard-pause.
+Even if it means just tracking time between updates instead of an explicit event.
+- [ ] Seventh Roots of Unity: bass is muddy, make a new instrument
 - [ ] Feedback for blowback.
 - [ ] Violin: visual metronome feedback.
 - [ ] Fruit-bearing plants are ugly and not distinctive enough.